Tornquist/tornquist.github.io/_projects/solo_defense.md

 release: March 2011
 category: Arcade Game
 rel_sort: 10
+custom_css:
+- colorbox
+custom_js:
+- photoset-grid
+- colorbox
 ---
 Solo Defense was the first game that I put on Google Play, and the first game that I make in every new language that I learn.
-This game normally acts as a quick 1-day project I use to teach myself basic app structure.
+This game normally acts as a quick 1-day project I use to teach myself basic language features.
 While the game on Google Play is out of date and doesn't play well on modern Android devices, it still has a respectable userbase and is an important part of my "Android Story."

+The game is simple.
+Like Atari's PONG, the goal is to keep the ball in play.
+In my version however, you control all four sides.
+The game starts with the top and sides completely filled in, and lets you move the bottom paddle to keep the ball in play.
+As the game progresses, the walls shrink and you have to manage all four sides to keep the ball in play.
+Furthermore, you learn that moving one paddle will also move the opposite paddle in the other direction.
+This game is fun, but gets difficult very quickly.

+{% include /galleries/project-solo-defense.html %}

 What to play the game?
 [Grab it on Google Play](https://play.google.com/store/apps/details?id=com.petronicarts.solodefense)